Crying, screaming or even trying to run away-these are typical reactions when kids are about to get an injection.

-"The good news is that there are several techniques that parents can use to positively impact their child's experience when getting a needlestick-whether it's a flu shot, a childhood vaccine, or blood work," said Dr. Lonnie Zeltzer, director of the Pediatric Pain Program at Mattel Children's Hospital UCLA.
+"The good news is that there are several techniques that parents can use to positively impact their child's experience when getting a needlestick-whether it's a flu shot, a childhood vaccine, or blood work," said Dr. Lonnie Zeltzer, director of the Pediatric Pain Program at UCLA Mattel Children's Hospital.
 "The key is to be creative and use the right combination of tactics depending on your child's age, the particular procedure being done and the child's fear level."

 Tips to minimize the pain associated with getting a needlestick: